 - Billing/Coding

-- Chakra

 - Coaching

 - Commercial content

 - Company specific policy procedures

 - Consultation and Peer Support-Staff/Peer/Intern/Case/Client consultation/technical support

-- CPR/First Aid

-- Compassion Fatigue
+- CPR

-- Computer software training/EHR Trainings/User Groups/Technology enhancement
+- Computer software training/EHR Trainings and User Groups/ Technology enhancement

-- Conversion therapy

 - Divorce mediation

-- Exam Preparation
+- Exam Prep

-- Expressive Therapies Art/Dance/Drama/Movement

-- Financial Planning

-- Funeral Planning

 - General Leadership or Management

 - Generating income

-- Holistic Therapies/Acupuncture/Acupressure

 - Infection control

 - Interpreter training

 - Marketing or growing a practice/business

-- Meditation

-- Mindfulness

 - Office Management

-- Personal growth/Enrichment/Self care
+- Personal growth/Enrichment/Self Help

-- Self help

 - Sex therapy

-- Staff orientation/staff meetings/staff development/trainings for volunteers
+- Staff orientation/staff development

-- Supervisory Sessions, Practicums, Grand Rounds (including but not limited to supervision towards licensure)
+- Supervisory Sessions (including but not limited to supervision towards licensure)

-- Topics outside the scope of social work practice (prescribing, medication administration, nutrition, massage, aroma therapy, funeral planning, financial advice, legal advice for example: powers of attorney, guardianship, estate planning, etc.)
+- Topics outside the scope of social work practice (prescribing, medication administration, nutrition, massage, aroma therapy, funeral planning, financial advice. legal advice- for example: powers of attorney, guardianship, etc.)

 - Touch therapy

-- Tai Chi/Quigong
+- Tai Chi

 - Yoga

 - Promotion of sexual orientation change efforts as a therapeutic method (sometimes called "conversion therapy).

 - Political and religious content restriction: The program cannot state or imply in any manner that

 individuals who act inconsistently with or who do not accept a particular political or religious

 belief or principle are dysfunctional or otherwise inappropriate or that the belief is unacceptable

 or incorrect.

-Program content related to other functions sometimes filled by social workers, such as general leadership or business practices, are not acceptable for social work CE credit.
+Course content related to other functions sometimes filled by social workers, such as general leadership or business practices, are not acceptable for social work CE credit.
 Training that applies to leaders in any field, even when helpful to social workers is not acceptable for social work CE credit.
-Program topics that are procedural or oriented toward business practices, self-help or staff development are not acceptable for social work CE credit.
+Course topics that are procedural or oriented toward business practices, self-help or staff development are not acceptable towards CE credit.

-The above list is not comprehensive, additional program content areas may be determined to be unacceptable to offer CE credit.
+The above list is not comprehensive, additional course content areas may be determined to be unacceptable to offer CE credit.